 Conclusion

 The difference between MDX and RDX lies mainly in composition, strength, and stability.
 RDX is a pure and powerful explosive compound, while MDX is a modified mixture designed for controlled performance.
-Understanding the difference between MDX and RDX is essential for students, engineers, and defense experts.
+Understanding the MDX vs RDX is essential for students, engineers, and defense experts.
 Although both materials belong to the same energetic category, their applications differ based on safety and power requirements.
 Therefore, knowledge of their properties promotes responsible usage and scientific awareness.